codegoalie/blog/content/post/2013-03-16-oh-my-what-large-hot-fixes-you-have.markdown

 comments: true
 date: 2013-02-26
 layout: post
 title: Oh my!
-What large hot fixes you have.
+What large hot fixes you have
 ---

 We've all been there: just finished a nice new feature, deployed it out